 We’ve all been there.
 You head to a company’s website to check out a product or service offering and while the website may avoid the dreaded slow page-load, it’s not exactly a wealth of information.
-A website that is poorly designed or just plain lackluster isn’t doing your any favors and certainly won’t entice customers to conduct their business with you.
+A website that is poorly designed or just plain lackluster isn’t doing your brand any favors and certainly won’t entice customers to conduct their business with you.

 There’s no shortage of articles on the web of how to attract more website traffic, and while a strong SEO strategy truly is essential, it’s too easy to overlook what it is that keeps people coming back.
 After all, your business would prefer regular visitors to its website rather than someone who visits once and never again, right?
 (Of course, you would!)